Wall Street Week Ahead: A nice rally while it lasted

 The move was courtesy of the European Central Bank and its pledge to act as an unlimited lender of last resort to troubled European nations.
 But it is not a done deal.

-Dutch elections on the same day look to have been robbed of some of their potential drama, with the hard-left socialists now slipping in the polls.
+Dutch elections set for the same day appear to have been robbed of some of their potential drama, with the hard-left Socialists now slipping in the polls.
 Instead, the fiscally conservative Liberals are set to win most seats with the center-left Labour party also polling strongly.

-But there are no guarantees and Germany could yet be robbed of one of its staunchest pro-austerity allies in the debt crisis debate.
+But there are no guarantees and Germany could yet lose one of its staunchest pro-austerity allies in the debt crisis debate.

-“While we got some monetary solutions we still need more answers (on) the underlying European economy,” said Ablin.
+“While we got some monetary solutions we still need more answers (on) the underlying European economy,” Ablin said.
 “I don’t think bond buying solves the euro crisis.”

 Europe is not the only concern for investors.
-A slew of Chinese data on Sunday will provide an insight into how the world’s second economy is faring amid concerns of a slowdown.
-The data includes inflation, retail sales and industrial production.
+A slew of Chinese data on Sunday served as a reminder of the slowdown in the world’s second-biggest economy.

+China’s factories ran at their slowest rate for 39 months in August.
+Retail sales rose in line with forecasts but the trend of spending so far in 2012 has been tracking slightly lower.
+A double-digit rise in fixed asset investment showed that infrastructure spending remained key to economic growth.

 The Baltic Exchange’s main sea freight index .BADI, which tracks rates for ships carrying dry commodities, fell for the eighth straight session on Friday.
 Some of the weakness is blamed on collapsing iron ore demand from China.

-Shipments of iron ore account for about a third of sea-borne volumes.
-Spot iron ore prices just hit their weakest in nearly three years, extending a market rout that began in July, while Poor demand drove Shanghai steel futures to a record low this past week.
+Shipments of iron ore account for about one-third of sea-borne volumes.
+Spot iron ore prices just hit their weakest in nearly three years, extending a market rout that began in July, while poor demand drove Shanghai steel futures to a record low last week.

-The chances of the Federal Reserve embarking on another round of bond purchases next week have jumped after the disappointing August U.S. employment numbers on Friday, according to a Reuters poll of economists.
+The chances of the Federal Reserve embarking on another round of bond purchases in the coming week jumped after the disappointing August U.S. employment numbers on Friday, according to a Reuters poll of economists.

-The median of forecasts from 59 economists gave a 60 percent chance the Fed will announce another round of quantitative easing, or QE3, on Thursday.
+The median forecasts from 59 economists gave a 60 percent chance the Fed would announce another round of quantitative easing, or QE3, on Thursday.

 For the last 40 years the MSCI world index .MSCIWO has lost 0.9 percent on average in September, making it the worst performing month for the stock market, according to data from Thomson Reuters.
 So far the index, a broad measure of global equities, is up 2.6 percent this month.